Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • increased blood pressure;

-• severity or paroxysmal pain behind the sternum with a return to the left arm, shoulder, sometimes to the scapula, back, abdomen;
+• heaviness or paroxysmal pain behind the sternum, radiating to the left arm, shoulder, and sometimes to the shoulder blade, back, and abdominal area;

-• pain that occurs against the background of any stress and passes at rest;
+• pain that occurs during any activity and goes away at rest;

-• interruptions in the work of the myocardium (change in heart rate);
+• interruptions in myocardial function (changes in heart rate);

 • swelling of the lower extremities;